Jia-py/CV/index.md

 advised by Prof. [Ling Chen](https://person.zju.edu.cn/en/lc)

-* we build graph in high spatial resolution units based on fine-grained mobility data and COVID-19 infections data to predict the number of new added infections.
+* we build graphs in high spatial resolution units based on fine-grained mobility data and COVID-19 infections data to predict the number of newly added infections.
 * We introduce a spatial weighted aggregation module to aggregate the embeddings from lower level geographic layer to higher level geographic layer.

 **still under prep.**